Amazon's heavy investing eats into bottom line, shares drop

 On Thursday, the shares fell another 10 percent in late trade, after the largest U.S. online retailer posted a loss of 27 cents per share, nearly double Wall Street's average estimate for a loss of 15 cents.

-The company also forecast an operating loss of between $810 million and $410 million for the third quarter ending in September, a sharp increase from a loss of $25 million a year earlier.
+The company also forecast an operating loss of between $810 million (476.8 million pounds) and $410 million for the third quarter ending in September, a sharp increase from a loss of $25 million a year earlier.

 Amazon is investing heavily in new businesses and hardware products, as it prepares to take on major tech rivals from Apple Inc and Google Inc to Netflix.